Siding & Windows

 Cement board siding looks like wood but requires less maintenance since it resists rot.
 When installed properly, this product lasts for many years.

 Homeowners in Omaha often select cement board due to its ability to hold up against the region’s frequent freeze-thaw cycles.
-Unlike wood, cement board won’t swell, contract, or warp with temperature changes, which preserves tight seams and a consistent exterior appearance year after year.
+Unlike wood, cement board will not swell, contract, or warp with temperature changes, which preserves tight seams and a consistent exterior appearance year after year.
 The material resists termites and pests, making it a reliable solution, particularly in neighborhoods where invasive bugs pose challenges for wood structures.
-For those seeking a low-maintenance option with a durable finish, cement board remains a top contender.
+For those seeking a low-maintenance option with a durable finish, cement board remains a strong contender.

 Engineered Siding: A Durable Option

 Engineered siding uses a mix of materials to achieve the appearance and feel of wood without using solid wood.
 The components often soak in resin or preservative to boost longevity.
 As methods and materials have improved, engineered siding has become a strong alternative to wood or cement board.
-We have installed various projects in Omaha using LP products, satisfied with their quality, appearance, and value.
+We have installed various projects in Omaha using LP products and have been satisfied with their quality, appearance, and value.

 Engineered siding’s consistent finish ensures a uniform look across new construction and remodels, helping neighborhoods maintain visual harmony.
 Because manufacturers can engineer panels for added impact resistance, these siding products perform well in Iowa-Nebraska’s hail-prone storm seasons.
 Many options offer textured surfaces that accurately resemble natural wood grain, making it easy to achieve a high-end look without the cost or upkeep of traditional wood siding.
 The sustainable manufacturing process appeals to eco-conscious homeowners focused on reducing their environmental footprint during exterior updates.